-During 2015, our strategic objectives will continue to focus on maintaining stable distributable cash flows from our existing assets and executing on growth opportunities to increase our long-term distributable cash flows.
+During 2016, our strategic objectives will continue to focus on maintaining stable distributable cash flows from our existing assets and executing on opportunities to sustain our long-term distributable cash flows.
 We believe the key elements to stable distributable cash flows are the diversity of our asset portfolio, our fee-based business which represents a significant portion of our estimated margins, plus our hedged commodity position, the objective of which is to protect against downside risk in our distributable cash flows.

 We incur capital expenditures for our consolidated entities and our unconsolidated affiliates.
-We anticipate increased maintenance capital expenditures of between \$50 million and \$60 million, and approved expenditures for expansion capital of approximately \$300 million, for the year ending December 31, 2015.
-Expansion capital expenditures include construction of the Lucerne 2 plant, the Grand Parkway gathering project and expansion of the Panola pipeline, which will be shown as an investment in unconsolidated affiliates.
-The board of directors of our General Partner may, at its discretion, approve additional growth and maintenance capital during the year.
+We anticipate maintenance capital expenditures of between \$30 million and \$45 million, and approved expansion capital expenditures of between \$75 million and \$150 million, for the year ending December 31, 2016.
+Expansion capital expenditures include construction of the Grand Parkway gathering project, expansion of the Sand Hills Pipeline and expansion of the Panola pipeline, which will be shown as an investment in unconsolidated affiliates in our consolidated statements of cash flows.